apache/cloudstack/README.md

 acs-api-commands
 ================

-collection of API commands.xml of Apache CloudStack versions
+Collection of API commands.xml of Apache CloudStack versions. used to generate Apache CloudStack Release Notes.